Python List Remove: How to Delete an Element From List

 One thing to remember that while removing the elements, it counts the start index but not the end index.
 The last removed element’s index is end index – 1.
 It does not include the end index.

 listRep = [19, 21, 18, 46, 11] del listRep[1:4] print('The list is: ', listRep)

 The list is: [19, 11]

-From the output, you can see that we have removed the multiple items from the list using a del statement.
+From the output, you can see that we have removed multiple items from the List using a del statement.
 The range of indexes is 1 to 4.
 That means the start index is 1, which includes the 21 element.
 Now our end index is 4, and 11 item is at 4th position, but it does not remove that.
 That means the removed elements’ indexes are 1, 2, 3.

 If you want to clear the entire Python list or delete all items, then you can do that by specifying the whole range.

 listRep = [19, 21, 18, 46, 11] del listRep[:] print('The list is: ', listRep)